EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Experiments

 LiveNAS has a fast sampling speed due to the random selection of patches, but the training gain is significantly lower than that of EPS trained with all patches.
 While our approach demonstrates better performance compared to EMT, it is equally crucial to assess the time required during patch selections.
-We measured the average execution time for sampling the same number of LR-HR patches from 100 videos.
-It was observed that our approach achieves an 83\% decrease in overall run time compared to EMT.
-The disparity in run time is linked to the parallel-friendliness of our approach, where the computations of $SF$ and $TF$ can be performed concurrently.
+We measured the average execution speed for sampling the same number of LR-HR patches from 120 videos, as shown in Fig.~\ref{fig:comparison_speed}.
+The results are averaged over 10 runs and evaluated on an NVIDIA RTX 6000 Ada GPU.
+Our approach achieves a speedup of up to 82.1$\times$ in patch sampling time compared to EMT.
+The disparity in run time is linked to the parallel-friendly and model-agnostic design of our approach, where the computations of $SF$ and $TF$ can be performed concurrently.
 In general, our EPS method for the same number of selected patches achieves higher quality at a significantly reduced run time.

+We also analyze a training time breakdown in Fig.~\ref{fig:video_genre_texture_motion}, where the patch sampling process is included in the total training time.
+The results show that EPS consistently reduces the overall training time across all models.
+Even for smaller models such as FSRCNN and ESPCN, the training time is reduced by about 52.0\%.
+The acceleration becomes more evident as the model size increases.
+For larger models, including CARN, WDSR, and SwinIR, the training time reduction ranges from 61.5\% to 88.7\%.
+Overall, these results demonstrate that EPS reliably reduces the training cost across models of different scales.
+Meanwhile, the patch sampling process itself accounts for only a negligible fraction of the total training time, showing that the overhead introduced by the feature computation is negligible.